 Be aware that if the gas company shuts your gas off, you may be without gas until the leak is repaired, tested, and inspected by the city inspector.
 This could take days depending on the city and additional cost may for city inspection services.

 Always use caution with gas!

 Gas leaks can be dangerous, and they are common issues in many homes.
 Make sure you are prepared to protect your family and property.

 Always use a professional to repair the leaks.
-Plumbers are qualified and know how to fix gas leaks in your home.
+Plumbers are qualified and know how to repair gas leaks in your home.

 Contact Legacy Plumbing if you suspect a gas leak, or if you need assistance with any residential repairs or light commercial plumbing.
 We are here to help.